 After receiving authorization from the dissertation Chair, the student may schedule the oral defense.
 The time must be mutually agreed upon by all members of the dissertation committee.
 The presentation is open to the public.
-The student is to submit a clean, current print copy and electronic copy of the dissertation to each committee member at least 14 days before the defense.
+The student is to submit a clean, electronic copy of the dissertation to each committee member at least 14 days before the defense.